• Hungarian Language

 Chien De Montagne Des PyrénéesChien Des PyrénéesGos De Muntanya Dels PirineusMontañés Del PirineoPatouGreat Pyrenees

-Breed Type
+Breed Classification

-What type of dog breed is it?
+What type of dog breed is a Great Pyrenees?
+Learn about its genetic classification and breeding category.

 Purebred The Great Pyrenees is considered a purebred dog breed, but many mixes and hybrids have been created from this breed.
 We have compiled a list of Great Pyrenees Mixes.